Tirth2004-hello/Tirth2004-hello/README.md

 - 👋 Hi, I’m @Tirth2004-hello
 - 👀 I’m interested in coding such like web development , C programming
-- 🌱 I’m currently learning in information technelogy.
+- 🌱 I’m currently learning in information technelogy in parul university.
 - 📫 How to reach me ...

 <!---